 Pension Insurance

-Problem 5: a 35 year old is paying $100 per month over a period of 30 years into a private pension insurance.
+Problem 5: at an age of 35 years a saver starts paying $100 per month into a private pension insurance until retirement, that is, over a period of 30 years.
 The accumulating savings earn 3% of interest with monthly compounding.
-Following retirement at age 65, the insurance expects the client to live another 20 years.
-Assuming a fair contract, what will be the height of the monthly pension?
+After retirement at age 65, the insurance expects the client to live for another 20 years.
+Assuming a fair contract, where the insurance doesn’t pocket any fees, what would be the height of the monthly pension?

 Solution 5: the solution to this annuity calculation problem follows from a combination of an advance annuities according to Equation (5) for the savings and Equation (4) for the retirement phase.
 Since the question asks the height of pension payments, it is also necessary to rearrange Equation (4).
 First, compute the savings balance at age 65: